cpwo-ou/annual-conference-templates/Camera-Ready-submission.md

    - Make sure the footnote with the Conference details looks like this: ***WGOS’26: Women & Girls’ Online Safety Conference, Centre for Protecting Women Online, September 09–10, 2026, Milton Keynes, United Kingdom***
    - If you are submitting a Presentation Proposal, make sure you have included the link to the published version of the paper.
    - If you are submitting an Abstract, please make sure you delete the "Presentation Proposal Link" section in the template before creating the PDF file.
+   - FILE REQUIREMENTS

+Please ensure your camera-ready file meets the following requirements:
+- Format: PDF only
+- File size: please keep your file under 20 MB
+- Figures and tables: all figures and tables must include captions and must be legible at print resolution (minimum 300 dpi)
+- Images and third-party content: all figures, images and tables must be either original work or properly licensed for open-access publication

 > [!IMPORTANT]
 > Please review your final file carefully before submitting.
 Once published, contributions cannot be modified or replaced under any circumstances.
 Authors bear full responsibility for the accuracy of all content, including author names, affiliations, title, abstract, keywords and references.
 Errors identified after publication cannot be corrected, so please take the time to proofread thoroughly before sending your camera-ready version.